mjervis524/Fall2020-CEG3120/Projects/Project2/README.md

 2. Create a script that reads a file of usernames and performs the following actions:

 - Name of file with users should be an argument passed to the script
+- If the groups `devops` does not exists, you should create it
 - For each user:
   - Create a password for the user
   - The username and password should be printed to a different file.
 The filename should include a timestamp via the `date` command
   - Each user should be added to the group `devops`
+  - The group `devops` should have group permissions in the user's directories
   - Place a welcome message file in each user's home directory.
 Make sure the user (at minimum) can read it.

 ```